jamiewilbraham/azure-docs/articles/cognitive-services/Translator/tutorial-build-flask-app-translation-synthesis.md

 * Text Analytics
 * Speech Services

-Use [Create a Cognitive Services Account in the Azure portal](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) for step-by-step instructions to create resources.
+Use [Create a Cognitive Research Technologies Account in the Azure portal](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) for step-by-step instructions to create resources.

 > [!IMPORTANT]
 > For this tutorial, please create your resources in the West US region.
 If using a different region, you'll need to adjust the base URL in each of your Python files.